Explaining the thickness-dependent dielectric permittivity of thin films: Theory

 under the assumption of pairwise interactions and the Greek index $\mu$ denotes space components of a vector.

 The next step is to take the Fourier transform, $s_I^\mu(t)\rightarrow\tilde{s}_I^\mu(\omega)$, leading to

 where the tilde is used to indicate Fourier-transformed quantities.
 Hence, $\tilde{\nu}(\omega)$ denotes the Fourier transform of $\nu(t)$.
-Since the Hessian matrix $H_{IJ}^{\mu\nu}$ is real and symmetric and its eigenvectors provide a basis set in Hilbert space, we can apply normal-mode decomposition by projecting onto the eigenvectors of the Hessian: $\hat{\tilde{s}}_m(\omega)=\tilde{s}(\omega)\cdot e_{m}$.
-Here the hat is used to denote the coefficient of the projected quantity, $e_{m}$ represent orthonormal eigenvectors of the Hessian matrix and $m$ runs from $1$ to $3N$.
+Since the Hessian matrix $H_{IJ}^{\mu\nu}$ is real and symmetric and its eigenvectors provide a basis set in Hilbert space, we can apply normal-mode decomposition by projecting the $3N$-dimensional Fourier-transformed displacement vector $\tilde{s}$ onto the $3N$-dimensional eigenvectors of the Hessian: $\hat{\tilde{s}}_m(\omega)=\tilde{s}(\omega)\cdot e_{m}$.
+Here the hat is used to denote the coefficient of the projected quantity, $e_{m}$ represent orthonormal eigenvectors of the Hessian matrix, and $m$ runs from $1$ to $3N$.
 Then we obtain

 The equation is solved by

 Upon transforming back to a vector equation for the Fourier-transformed displacement of charge $I$, we have: